Photography gear, photo editing software, and more! This is the stuff I use and/or recommend!

 Adobe Lightroom CC - I manage my entire photo library in Lightroom, as well as doing minor touch-up here too.
 It works well for me, and I find it highly capable and easy to use.
 In fact, I love it.
 I used Apple's Aperture product for many years, but am really glad I made the conversion - you can read about it here.

-Photomatix - I started using this many years ago, and it’s only gotten better.
-This is the software that I have used to create many of my HDR images.
+Photomatix - I started using this many years ago when I first started creating HDR photos, and I have used it to create many of my HDR images.
 Use the coupon code NOMADICPURSUITS to get 15% off your order!
 While I now build my HDR photos in Aurora HDR, Photomatix is still quite good and if you use Windows, it's the best option for you.

 Topaz Labs - Another great suite of products, though the one I have mostly used is Topaz Adjust.
 However, I also spend a LOT of time using their creative art filter products: Impression, Simplify, and Glow.
 They are worth checking out!
 The entire suite gives you a lot of flexibility to get creative with your images.
 Use the coupon code NOMADICPURSUITS to save 15% here as well!